KarmaDeb/LockLogin2/README.md

 plugin API, and the best is that everything that the module does gets logged, in case there's a security breach it will be easier to determine which module (if any) caused that breach.

-You can learn on how to create a module for LockLogin in the [LockLogin wiki](https://reddo.es/karmadev/wiki) or If you need more help when developing the module, you can have a look at the [LockLogin docs](https://reddo.es/karmadev/locklogin/docs/)
+You can learn on how to create a module for LockLogin in the [LockLogin wiki]()[Under construction] or If you need more help when developing the module, you can have a look at the [LockLogin docs]()[Under construction]

 You can also have a look on the [module examples](https://github.com/KarmaDeb/LockLogin2Examples/tree/master).
 <details>